Skip to main content

 Inventory & Asset Collection

-Timeline: happens during the 4-month creditor period
+Timeline: During the 4-month creditor period

-Asset collection: We help you transfer bank accounts, claim life insurance, collect retirement benefits, and secure property.
+We prepare an inventory of all estate assets -- real estate, bank accounts, investments, vehicles, and personal property -- and file it with the court.
 Many assets like life insurance and retirement accounts bypass probate entirely if beneficiaries are properly designated.

 4